Humans have come up with different styles of parenting based on experience and wisdom passed down by generations of parents.

 Let Children Overheard Your Praises About Them To Others

-For your own children to improve, let your children overhear when you share wonderful things about them to others.
+For your own children to improve, let your children overhear when you share wonderful things about them with others.

 Children make a big deal of what their parents think about them.
 They try to become that – what their parents think.